-In the omniscient point of view everything is seen, everything is known.
-This technique, frequently used in the nineteenth century, is still used some today.
-With it you read about things all of the different characters experience.
+In the omniscient point of view, everything is seen, everything is known.
+This technique, frequently used in the nineteenth century, is still used today.
+With it, you read about things all of the different characters experience.
 Whether or not you experience what the characters do depends upon how caught up you are in the story.

 Using omniscient POV, the reason the dog is growling at Maya is seen.
 She is only protecting her puppies.
 If Maya could see these puppies, she would know to turn and go the other direction, away from the bush.